Evangelical counsels: In Christian tradition

 These counsels have been analyzed as a way to keep the world from distracting the soul, on the grounds that the principal good things of this world easily divide themselves into three classes.
 There are the riches which make life easy and pleasant, there are the pleasures of the flesh which appeal to the appetites, and, lastly, there are honors and positions of authority which delight the self-love of the individual.
 These three matters, in themselves often innocent and not forbidden to the devout Christian, may yet, even when no kind of sin is involved, hold back the soul from its true aim and vocation, and delay it from becoming entirely conformed to the will of God.
 It is, therefore, the object of the three counsels of perfection to free the soul from these hindrances.
 The love of riches is opposed by the counsel of poverty, the pleasures of the flesh (even the lawful pleasures of holy matrimony) are excluded by the counsel of chastity, while the desire for worldly power and honor is met by the counsel of holy obedience.
 Abstinence from unlawful indulgence in any of these directions is expected of all Christians as a matter of precept.
 The further voluntary abstinence from what is in itself lawful is the subject of the counsels, and such abstinence is not in itself meritorious, but only becomes so when it is done for the sake of Christ, and in order to be more free to serve him.

 The Catholic Encyclopedia article ends with the following summary:

 To sum up: it is possible to be rich, and married, and held in honour by all men, and yet keep the Commandments and to enter heaven.
 Christ's advice is, if we would make sure of everlasting life and desire to conform ourselves perfectly to the Divine will, that we should sell our possessions and give the proceeds to others who are in need, that we should live a life of chastity for the Gospel's sake, and, finally, should not seek honours or commands, but place ourselves under obedience.
 These are the Evangelical Counsels, and the things which are counselled are not set forward so much as good in themselves, as in the light of means to an end and as the surest and quickest way of obtaining everlasting life.

+The Second Vatican Council's Decree on the Adaptation and Renewal of Religious Life (Perfectae Caritatis, 1965) exhorted "those who make profession of the evangelical counsels [to] seek and love above all else God who has first loved us (cf. 1 John 4:10) and [to] strive to foster in all circumstances a life hidden with Christ in God (cf. Colossians 3:3).
+The Council's Dogmatic Constitution on the Church also asserts that "it is the duty of the ecclesiastical hierarchy to regulate the practice of the evangelical counsels by law".